swyxio/ai-notes/AUDIO.md

 3. Whisper JAX: [https://github.com/sanchit-gandhi/whisper-jax](https://github.com/sanchit-gandhi/whisper-jax).
 Builds on the Hugging Face implementation.
 Written in JAX (instead of PyTorch), where you get a 10x or more speed-up if you run it on TPU v4 hardware (I've gotten up to 15x with large batch sizes for super long audio files).
 Overall, 70-100x faster than OpenAI if you run it on TPU v4

 4. Faster Whisper: [https://github.com/guillaumekln/faster-whisper](https://github.com/guillaumekln/faster-whisper).
 4x faster than original, also for short form audio samples.
 But no extra gains for long form on top of this

+  - see also https://github.com/linto-ai/whisper-timestamped and other tools https://github.com/abus-aikorea/voice-pro

-5. Whisper X: [https://github.com/m-bain/whisperX](https://github.com/m-bain/whisperX).
+6. Whisper X: [https://github.com/m-bain/whisperX](https://github.com/m-bain/whisperX).
 Uses Faster Whisper under-the-hood, so same speed-ups.

-6. Whisper cpp: [https://github.com/ggerganov/whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+7. Whisper cpp: [https://github.com/ggerganov/whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 Written in cpp.
 Super fast to boot up and run.
 Works on-device (e.g. a laptop or phone) since it's quantised and in cpp.
 Quoted as transcribing 1hr of audio in approx 8.5 minutes (so about 17x slower than Whisper JAX on TPU v4)

 ## 2024